ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 1. Click on the blue floppy disk icon (or from the *File* menu, select *Save*).
 1. Navigate to where you want to save your project file.
 1. In the *File name* box, type the name you would like your file to have.
 Give it a descriptive name so you'll remember what the file was for.
-1. In the *Save as type* drop down, choose *.qgs*.  *.qgz* is also an option that saves the project in a compressed format.
-(See [this post](http://osgeo-org.1560.x6.nabble.com/QGIS-Developer-Why-is-qgz-the-default-format-td5392345.html) for more details about the discussion around .qgs vs. .qgz formats)
+1. Click *Save*.

-Note for ESRI users: QGIS' .qgs file is analogous to ArcMap's .mxd files.
+Note for ESRI users: QGIS' .qgs and .qgz file are analogous to ArcMap's .mxd files.

 # Working with Raster Data

 Let's start by looking at some Raster data.
 We'll work with a digital elevation model (DEM) for San Francisco.
 A DEM is a raster in which each cell in the grid contains the elevation at that location.

-For now, let's turn off all of the layers in the *Layers* panel except for the DEM_SF layer.
+For now, let's turn off all of the layers in the *Layers* panel except for the DEM_SF layer by unchecking the boxes next to the layer names in the *Layers* Panel on the left side of your screen.

 Now you should see a gray scale image that roughly looks like the San Francisco peninsula.
 This is a Digital Elevation Model (DEM).
 Each cell in the raster contains a number representing the elevation at that location.